chaofiber/reparameterization_deeplearning/README.md

         ```
         NTU_frame\label_1\video_name1\frame_picture1\
         ```
-2.`convert_images_to_lists.sh NTU_frame_path 5` will generate two lists: train.list and test.list. number 5 means 20% of the set is be divided into test set.
+2. `convert_images_to_lists.sh NTU_frame_path 5` will generate two lists: train.list and test.list. number 5 means 20% of the set is be divided into test set.

-3.`python train.py` will train the model.
+3. `python train.py` will train the model.

-4.`python test.py` will test the model.
+4. `python test.py` will test the model.